 2.)
 Flight

-On the other end of the spectrum, you might react by running away from the threat.
+On the other hand, you might react by running away from the threat.
 This is common not only in humans but in the animal kingdom as well.

 Sometimes, when a conscious animal feels threatened, their immediate response is to run to a safer place.
 A place that ensures their survival.
 For many, this is wherever they call home.

-However, since humans don’t always have the ability to “run away,” it’s more common for people to slowly back away from a threat.
+However, since humans can’t always “run away,” it’s more common for people to slowly back away from a threat.
 Or, as is the case found in children, to hide from the threat.

 3.)
 Friend

 Considerably, our need for friends is one of the first defensive mechanisms we develop.
-From birth, we’re in need of someone to take care of us.
+From birth, we need someone to take care of us.
 We don’t know how to feed ourselves or clean ourselves up after a bathroom incident.
 Therefore, we cry until someone takes care of these necessities for us.

 The idea is mirrored in adults.
 If something terrible happens, an adult may scream out as a means of defense.
 This scream is directly correlated to our cries as infants – they are the hope that we will be saved.

-When people feel threatened, it is only natural for them to turn towards someone who will get rid of the threat (if that someone is available).
-This can be anyone from a friend to a family member to a strange who looks trustworthy enough.
-Social engagement protects in a variety of ways, from comfort to the other person taking charge of the fight.³
+When people feel threatened, it’s only natural for them to turn towards someone who will get rid of the threat (if that someone is available).
+This can be anyone from a friend to a family member to a stranger who looks trustworthy enough.
+Social engagement protects in a variety of ways, from comfort to the other person taking charge of the fight. ³

 People who feel as though they don’t have someone to turn to in times of defense are at a greater risk.
-For no matter whether they fight or flight, they’ll always feel alone in their defense.
+No matter whether they fight or flight, they’ll always feel alone in their defense.
 As though the entire world is against them.

 4.)
 Freeze